The 10 Best Retirement Calculators

 The Fidelity Retirement Planner is a good tool with a variety of inputs that all update a single chart showing your accounts and any potential gap in what you need for a secure future.
 There are various data points to input.
 These include personal information, your time horizons, projected retirement expenses, taxes, savings accounts, asset mix, salary, other income, and Social Security.

-The results give you a score from red, yellow, light green to green.
+The results give you a score from red, yellow, green, and dark green.
 Red means that your plan needs attention.
 Green means that you are doing well.

 You can adjust your data easily and everything is all on one screen.